Krasjet/pdf.tocgen/README.md

 GUI front end
 -------------

-If you are a Emacs user, Daniel Nicolai's [toc-mode][tocmode] package provides a GUI front end for pdf.tocgen with some extra functionalities.
-Note that it uses pdf.tocgen under the hood, so you still need to install pdf.tocgen before installing toc-mode.
+If you are a Emacs user, you could install Daniel Nicolai's [toc-mode][tocmode] package as a GUI front end for pdf.tocgen, though it offers many more functionalities, such as extracting (printed) table of contents from a PDF file.
+Note that it uses pdf.tocgen under the hood, so you still need to install pdf.tocgen before using toc-mode as a front end for pdf.tocgen.

 License
 -------